NiklasEi/bevy_asset_loader/README.md

 ## Supported asset fields

-The simplest field is of the type `Handle<T>` and is loaded from a single file without any special processing.
+The simplest field is of the type `Handle<T>` and is loaded from a single file.
 One example might be audio sources, but any asset type that has an asset loader registered with Bevy can be used like this.

 The field should only have the `path` attribute set.
-The path is relative to your `assets` directory.
 ```rust
 use bevy::prelude::*;
 use bevy_asset_loader::asset_collection::AssetCollection;